RNicolasMarin/QR-Craft/README.md

 # QR Craft

 An Android application built with Jetpack Compose for scanning QR codes.
-Created as Milestone 1 and 2 of the August–September App Challenge on Philipp Lackner’s Mobile Dev Campus.
+Created as Milestone 1, 2 and 3 of the August–September App Challenge on Philipp Lackner’s Mobile Dev Campus.

 <img width="885" height="183" alt="Github Readme Logo QR Craft" src="https://github.com/user-attachments/assets/0b3e12a8-5f41-4bc5-a0a9-a7457f607010" />

 ## Features

-In Milestone 2, the application consists of the following features:
+In Milestone 3, the application consists of the following features:
 - Splash Screen: Displays the app icon.

 <img width="350" height="2270" alt="Screenshot_20250816_165820" src="https://github.com/user-attachments/assets/5e48a93d-9461-4a96-9838-f2c859e584a2" />

 - Scan Screen: Requests camera permission using a custom dialog.
 If granted, it shows the camera preview with a frame for QR code detection.
-Once a QR code is recognized, it navigates to the next screen.
+Once a QR code is recognized, is saved internally and it navigates to the next screen.
 <img width="350" height="2270" alt="Screenshot_20250828_200155" src="https://github.com/user-attachments/assets/fedadc4b-925c-428c-b447-78008d74727b" />

 - Scan Result Screen: Displays the scanned QR code and its data in the appropriate format.
 The app supports links, contacts, phone numbers, geolocations, Wi-Fi credentials, and plain text.
 Depending on the type, additional features are available—for example, tapping a link opens it in the browser, or long text (more than 6 lines) can be expanded/collapsed with a “Show more/less” button.
-This screen also includes Share and Copy actions.
+This screen also includes Share and Copy actions and allows to edit a title or use the QR Code type as a default title (which would be saved when navigating to the previous screen).

 <img width="350" height="2270" alt="Screenshot_20250816_170209" src="https://github.com/user-attachments/assets/f57c24cd-5e4f-469a-98fb-1644848c16bb" />